 “International experience suggests that a diverse mix of flexibility investments is needed for the successful system integration of wind and solar PV,” IEA said in the report.
 “This flexibility is available not only from the coal fleet — it can also come from natural gas capacity, variable renewables themselves, energy storage, demand-side response and power grids."

 IEA said many of these solutions are not fully used in India.
 “To fully activate a diverse set of flexibility options," the 30-nation organization reported, "it is critical for the government to put in place electricity market reforms that enable the appropriate price signals and create a robust regulatory framework.”

 India is the world’s third‑largest consumer of oil, the fourth‑largest oil refiner, and a net exporter of refined products.
 The rate of growth of India’s oil consumption is expected to surpass that of China in the mid-2020s, making India an attractive market for refinery investment, IEA said.

 To maintain India’s position as a refining hub, the government is pursuing a very ambitious long-term roadmap to expand its refining capacity in line with the country’s projected demand growth through 2040.
-As proven oil reserves are limited compared with domestic needs, India’s import dependency — above 80 percent in 2018 — will increase significantly in the coming decades, according to the report.
+As proven oil reserves are limited compared with domestic needs, India’s import dependency — above 80% in 2018 — will increase significantly in the coming decades, according to the report.

 To improve oil security, the government has prioritized reducing oil imports, increasing domestic upstream activities, diversifying its sources of supply and increasing Indian investments in overseas oil fields in the Middle East and Africa.